DitroniX/IPEM-IoT-Power-Energy-Monitor/README.md

 **This is a NEW board and is in Beta (Testing during February 2023).
 Expected final production boards, early March 2023**

-Four fulled tested versions of this board are planned.
+Four fulley tested versions of this board are planned.
 The board layout is designed to be a flexible dual purpose.
 - ESP32 WROOM, with Internal Antenna, or UF.L connector for external antenna
 - ATM90E32 or ATM90E36